AdobeDocs/experience-manager-64.en/help/assets/assets-formats.md

 ---
-title: Assets Supported Formats
+title: File formats supported in AEM Assets
-description: List of file formats supported by AEM Assets and features supported for each format.
+description: List of file formats and MIME types supported by AEM Assets and the features supported for each format.
 contentOwner: AG
 ---

-# Files formats supported by AEM Assets {#assets-supported-formats}
+# Files formats supported in AEM Assets {#assets-supported-formats}

 AEM Assets supports a wide range of file formats and each functionality has varied support for different MIME types.